Tonikiller10000/LineFollower/README.md

 - to reach lower inertia, the components and the most of the mass of the robot should be placed on it\`s back;
 - to reach a longer allowed response time from the sensor line detection to the mottor speed change it should be builted longer;
 - to reach better torque on the wheels, it should be wider.

-> [!TIP]
-> for mounting the motors use industrial motor holders, or use an better printing tehnique[(don/`t print it horisontalli)](https://github.com/Tonikiller10000/LineFollower/blob/main/LineFollower_Pictures/w1.jpg).
+- to mount the motors use molderd plastic motor holders, or use an better printing tehnique[(don/`t print it horisontalli)](https://github.com/Tonikiller10000/LineFollower/blob/main/LineFollower_Pictures/w1.jpg).

-The next version will heve all in one board the driver and the controller, and the board will be the actual support.
-Another further design will have a turbine for faster speeds.

 ## Links:
 - ATmega328p-AU (microcontroller):